realitytracing/Reality-Tracing-WIP/constraint-aware-policy-making-and-engineering-strategies/16-core-2-accountability-to-core-1-salience.md

 ---

-# XIV.
+# XVI.
 Salience Theory as Administrative Clamp

 Salience theory is not decorative psychology.